 By the mid 1970s the club had 300 members and was bulging at the seams, so after months of hard work with planners and raising money through the club members a major rebuild was undertaken.
 This was completed in 1976 which left the clubs’ internal and external layout very much as it is today.

 The first boats were in occupation by 1970 and the slipway was built by 1972.
 Thus was created the RCC Dock, made and managed by club members.
-The Dock has grown and improved with workshop, sanitary and social facilities and is now home to many of the 100 plus owned by the club members.
+The Dock has grown and improved with workshop, sanitary and social facilities and is now home to over 100 cruisers.
 This is now a wonderful facility made and managed by the club members.

 Sailing from the club on the front continued with success until the silting of the river made it very difficult to launch and recover boats, so in 1974 after much work with the RNLI, Fishermen, Trinity House and the Council the timber jetty was extended by 300 feet, widened to 8 feet and raised by 3 feet to get above the encroaching mud.
 This did sterling service until around 1998 when the mud again overtopped the jetty.
 After many trials and tribulations a further 3 feet in height was added to the jetty and in 2005 the current jetty with two passing places was opened and what a magnificent launching facility it now is.
 We invite you to be part of the continuing success of our club and sport by joining and enjoying sailing from the RCC at Lytham.